 Dustin Angell's Stetson Stewards photo project, with participants from his Gillespie Museum workshop, January 17, 2020.

-You can view more of Dustin's conservation photography in the album below.
+You can view more of Dustin's conservation photography in the album below, or at his website Dustin Angell Photography.